What are keywords?

 Example Brainstorming: Using the above example topic, here is a list of brainstormed terms for each of the key concepts:

-Key Concept: Telehealth | Key Concept: Access to Healthcare | Key Concept: Rural patients |
+Key Concept 1: Telehealth | Key Concept 2: Access to Healthcare | Key Concept 3: Rural patients | |

-Similar term: Tele-medicine | Similar phrase: Availability of healthcare | Similar phrase: Rural residents |
+Similar term: Tele-medicine | Similar phrase: Availability of healthcare | Similar phrase: Remote patients | |

-Broader term: Virtual healthcare | Broader term: Healthcare | Broader term: Patients |
+Broader term: Virtual healthcare | Broader term: Healthcare |

-Boolean Operators and what they do:
+Boolean Operator and what they do:

 AND |